mitodl/odl_devstack_tools/README.md

   -f $CUSTOM_DEVSTACK_PATH/docker-compose-custom.yml -f $CUSTOM_DEVSTACK_PATH/docker-compose-mine.yml up -d lms
 ```

-### Applying JSON config changes
+### Applying config changes

 ##### Summary

-Changes to JSON config values can be automatically applied when the container starts by doing the following:
+Changes to YML/JSON config values can be automatically applied when the container starts by doing the following:

-- Create a JSON patch file on your host machine in `./configpatch`
+- Create a JSON patch file in this repo's `./configpatch` directory _(NOTE: The files are written as JSON patches, but
+  they will work as expected with YAML config files)_
 - In your custom docker-compose file, mount the JSON patch file into the
   `${DEVSTACK_CONTAINER_HELPER_DIR}/configpatch/` directory in the container

 ##### Detail

 You can automatically apply changes to any of the devstack JSON config files
+(`lms.yml` or `studio.yml` for Juniper or later; `lms.env.json`, `cms.env.json`, `lms.auth.json`, or `cms.auth.json`
-(`lms.env.json`, `cms.env.json`, `lms.auth.json`, `cms.auth.json`) by creating a patch file
-in the `./configpatch` directory.
+for every release before Juniper) by creating a patch file in the `./configpatch` directory.
 These patch files should be `.json` type and in
 [jsonpatch](http://jsonpatch.com/) format.
 The file name doesn't matter.
-See `./configpatch/patch.json.example`
+See the `.example` files in the `./configpatch/`
-for example usage.
+directory for example usage.

 After the patch file is created, the patch file needs to be mounted into the container by adding to the `volume`
 section of your docker-compose file.